CNZ NTS LOGO 2023 FINAL

 RESULTS AND PRIZES

-Final places from each round will also be allocated points towards the overall series results where the NTS Champions will be awarded at the conclusion of Round Three.
+Final places from each round will also be allocated points towards the overall series results where the NTS Champions will be awarded at the conclusion of Round Two.

 WORKSHOPS